jsilvela/jsilvela.github.io/content/post/2018-08-05-sql-over-time.md

 However, performance is not very good.

-Up to now, we have not used indexing, and so all our merges have required sorting/hashing.
+Up to now, we have not used indexing, and so all our `JOIN`s have required sorting/hashing.
 Let's create an index: